 Lower Guest Capacity, Smaller Staff

 Massachusetts Gaming Commission reported MGM Springfield had 2,004 active employees as of Dec.
 31 (1,479 full-time employees and 525 part-time workers).
-For reopening, a smaller staff will operate at a third of its staffing, roughly around 600 employees.
+However, when they reopened, a smaller staff operated at a third of its staffing, roughly 600 employees.

-When MGM opened in Springfield, it was too small, to begin with.
+When MGM opened in Springfield, it was smaller than expected.
 And now, occupancy at the casino is limited to a quarter of its regular capacity.
 If it wasn’t small enough before, MGM Springfield’s total occupancy will go from 7,400 to as low as 1,870.